Heart (band): 1985–1990: Comeback

-The success of UK Top 40 singles "Alone" (number 3), "Who Will You Run To (number 30), "There's the Girl (number 34) and the Bad Animals album (number 7) sparked renewed UK interest in the 1985 self-titled album, resulting in the re-release of several singles.
+The success of UK top-40 singles "Alone" (number 3), "Who Will You Run To" (number 30), "There's the Girl" (number 34) and the Bad Animals album (number 7) sparked renewed UK interest in the 1985 self-titled album, resulting in the re-release of several singles.
 When originally released in 1985, the singles "What About Love" and "Never" did not chart, while "These Dreams" and "Nothin' at All" only charted at 68 and 76 respectively.
-However, in 1988 after the success of Bad Animals a re-released double A single of "Never"/"These Dreams" hit number 8, "What About Love" hit number 14, and the re-release of "Nothin' At All" cracked the UK Top 40 at number 38.
+However, in 1988 after the success of Bad Animals a re-released double A-side single of "Never"/"These Dreams" hit number 8, "What About Love" hit number 14, and the re-release of "Nothin' at All" cracked the UK top 40 at number 38.
 This success in the UK would continue with future albums and help Heart become a major concert attraction in the United Kingdom.

 In 1990, Brigade became the band's sixth multi-platinum LP and added three more top-25 Billboard Hot 100 hits.
 "Stranded" reached number 13 and "I Didn't Want to Need You" peaked at number 23.
 The lead single, "All I Wanna Do Is Make Love to You", reached number two, and created controversy over whether the song encouraged women to endanger themselves by picking up hitchhikers.
-Two other album cuts, "Wild Child" (number 3) and "Tall, Dark Handsome Stranger" (number 24), were Billboard Mainstream Rock Chart hits.
+Two other album cuts, "Wild Child" (number 3) and "Tall, Dark Handsome Stranger" (number 24), were Billboard Mainstream Rock chart hits.
 Brigade was the band's highest-charting album in the UK, reaching number three.